RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Y button**\
 _(Insert on Unix and Windows, F13 on macOS)_

-Marks games as favorites in the gamelist view (this functionality can be enabled or disabled via a menu option).
+Marks games as favorites in the gamelist view (if the _Enable toggle favorites button_ option has been enabled).
 Used by some other minor functions as explained by the help system and/or this guide.

 **F4 (keyboard only)**

-Quits the application.
+Quits the application immediately.

 ## Getting your games into ES-DE

-For most systems, this is very straightforward, just put your game files into the folder corresponding to the platform name (these names can be found at the [end](USERGUIDE-DEV.md#supported-game-systems) of this guide.)
+For most systems this is straightforward, just put your game files into the folder corresponding to the platform name (these names can be found at the [end](USERGUIDE-DEV.md#supported-game-systems) of this guide.)

-For some systems though, a more elaborate setup is required, and we will attempt to cover such situations in this guide as well.
+But for some systems a more elaborate setup is required, and we will attempt to cover such situations in this guide as well.

 ### Single game file installation

-Let's start with the simple scenario of a single ROM game file per platform, which is the case for the majority of systems.
+Let's start with the simple scenario of a single ROM file per game, which is the case for the majority of platforms.
 In this example we're setting up ES-DE to play Nintendo Entertainment System games.

-The supported file extensions are listed in [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml) but if you generated the game system directories on first application startup, there will be a file named systeminfo.txt in each game system directory that includes the supported file extensions.
+The supported file extensions are listed in [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml) but if you generated the game system directories on first application startup, there will be a file named systeminfo.txt in each game system directory that includes the list of supported file extensions.

 Here is the snippet from the unix/es_systems.xml file: